mvolkmann/blog/src/meteor.md

 Meteor is built on Node.js.
 It has good integration with the MongoDB NoSQL database.
-It supports a publish and subscribe mechanism to synchronize user interfaces with backend data, providing real-time updates.
+It supports a publish and subscribe mechanism to synchronize user interfaces (UIs) with backend data, providing real-time updates.

 Meteor uses its own build systems and JavaScript bundler.
 It does not use Webpack, Rollup, or Parcel.

-A big benefit of Meteor is the ability to implement significant functionality in a small amount of code.
-One example of this is user sign up and authentication.
-This is demonstrated in the sample app below.

 Meteor has its own frontend framework called Blaze.
-But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova.
+But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova (for Android and iOS apps).

 Meteor was initially released in 2012.
 It gained immediate attention for its novel use of WebSockets